Frequently Asked Questions

 Expanded access to quality health care for tens of thousands of children by removing unnecessary waiting periods.
 The Movement also helps promote the Florida KidCare health-insurance program, which offers medical, dental and other coverages at a low cost.

-Gained state support to create Help Me Grow Florida, a comprehensive parent resource system now available in 27 counties.
+Gained state support to create Help Me Grow Florida, a free parent resource program now available in 29 counties.
 The program addresses a need for early identification of developmental and/or behavioral concerns in children birth to 8 years old.
 Help Me Grow is easily accessible on the web (www.helpmegrowfl.org) or by dialing 2-1-1 and asking to speak with a trained care coordinator, who can do free screenings and provide local resource referrals as warranted.
 Coordinators also follow each of their cases beyond referral to the completion of treatment.

-Partnered with the Florida Chamber of Commerce to create the Early Learning Business Alliance, a business-led coalition focused on creating a world-class early education system in Florida.
+Partnered with the Florida Chamber of Commerce to create the Business Alliance for Early Learning, a business-led coalition focused on creating a world-class early education system in Florida.
 The chamber also hosts an annual Learners-to-Earners Summit to emphasize the connection between well-educated children, beginning in preschool, and a highly skilled workforce of the future.

-Launched and manages a statewide initiative, ReadingPals, engaging about 2,500 trained volunteers in a weekly early literacy program for more than 3,000 young children from pre-kindergarten to third grade.
+With our partner, United Way, we launched and manage a statewide early literacy initiative, ReadingPals, engaging about 2,300 trained volunteers in a weekly early literacy program for more than 3,000 young children from pre-kindergarten to third grade.

 Does The Movement focus on elementary and secondary education?

 The state should fully fund a high-quality education for all children.
 Our children – and our economy and our future – require that.
-The Children’s Movement of Florida seeks to fill the void in advocating programs that are crucial to children at earlier ages when early and wise investment would have such a significant return.
+The Children’s Movement of Florida seeks to fill the void in advocating programs that are crucial to children from birth to 5, when early and wise investment would have such a significant return.

 Is The Movement advocating for tax increases and are tax dollars being used to fund the organization?

 No. Tax dollars are not used to fund any of our work, and we are not advocating for tax increases.
-The Children’s Movement of Florida, which is fully non-partisan, is being funded by contributions – and promotes only a more significant portion of the dollars already allocated by the state.
+The Movement is fully nonpartisan, and is funded by contributions.
+We strongly support a more significant portion of tax dollars being allocated to programs that support early education and health care.

 Does The Movement endorse political candidates?